ShivamaniG/Vyb-AI-Assignment/README.md

 - ✅ Uses **FuzzyWuzzy** & **Levenshtein distance** for handling fuzzy ingredient matching.
 - ✅ If ingredient is not found in the nutrition DB, a "Not Found" message is returned.
-- ✅ If dish type is not certain, it is categorized as `"Unknown"` with default weight set to **180g**.
+- ✅ If dish type is not certain, it is categorized as `"Unknown"` with default weight category set to **180g**.

 ---